ynput/ayon-documentation/website/docs/addon_substancedesigner_artist.md

 ## Publishing Sbsar

-Users need to open the graph(s) of which are inherited from the package they want to publish, and go to **AYON -> Create** to create Sbsar instance.
+Users must open the graph(s) inherited from the package they want to publish, and go to **AYON -> Create** to create Sbsar instance.
 Once the user hits **Publish**, it publishes the sbsar to AYON.